xarial/xcad/docs/changelog/index.md

 * &#x26A0; - IXCutList::State is renamed to IXCutList::Status  and CutListState_e is renamed to CutListStatus_e
 * &#x26A0; - IXRegion::Boundary type is changed from IXSegment[] to IXLoop[]
 * &#x26A0; - IXServiceCollection::AddOrReplace is renamed to IXServiceCollection::Add
+* &#x26A0; - Introduced Line and Circle data structures which replaced the Axis, Diameter, StartPoint, EndPoint, CenterPoint properties in geometrical entities, such as IXCircle

 ## 0.7.7 - October 26, 2021